Avonbank Mineral Sands Project

 Current status

-Community comments received during the feedback period will be considered as part of the decision on whether to grant a licence.
+The statutory feedback period closed on 9 April 2025.
+The regulator is now undertaking a thorough assessment of WIM’s application.
+Community feedback will be considered as part of the decision on whether to grant a licence.

-Should a mining licence be granted, a Work Plan would need to be approved by ERR prior to any mining starting.
-The Work Plan assessment involves a detailed assessment of the intended approach to the work, including any risks to environment or the public, and would need to be consistent with any findings from the Environment Effects Statement process.
+Should a mining licence be granted, a work plan would need to be approved by ERR prior to any mining starting.
+The work plan assessment involves a detailed assessment of the intended approach to the work, including any risks to the environment or the public.
+This approach would need to be consistent with any findings from the Environment Effects Statement process.

 A rehabilitation bond would also need to be lodged.